Bricktech2000/Notes/notes/mat1341-d-introduction-to-linear-algebra.md

 only the 8 best quizzes count towards our final grade

-The final exam grade will replace the grade of your worst midterm test if the final exam grade is better — syllabus
+The final exam grade will replace the grade of your worst midterm test if the final exam grade is better &mdash; syllabus

-- AST — 8 \* 2.5% (quizzes)
+- AST &mdash; 8 \* 2.5% (quizzes)
-- MTERM — 2 \* 15%
+- MTERM &mdash; 2 \* 15%
-- FINAL — 50%
+- FINAL &mdash; 50%

 ## Textbook